tidymodels/hardhat/tests/testthat/_snaps/forge-formula.md

       xx1 <- forge(new, x1$blueprint)
     Condition
       Warning:
-      Novel levels found in column 'f': 'e'.
-The levels have been removed, and values have been coerced to 'NA'.
+      Novel level found in column f: "e". i The level has been removed, and values have been coerced to "NA".

 ---